um-grex/grex-docs/content/english/running-jobs/using-localdisks.md

 ---
 weight: 1600
 linkTitle: "Using local disks"
-title: "Using local disks: $SLURM_TMPDIR"
+title: "Using local disks: $TMPDIR"
 description: "Everything you need to know about using local disks."
 categories: ["Scheduler"]
 banner: true